GallifreyY/application_system/README.md

 ### MySql

 Download and install MySql and create the database `applicants` first.
+Change the username and password according to your environment set up.

 ### CRUD
 **Create**: Please note that only `String` & `Int` are allowed.